An Analytical Exploration of Love and Narcissism

 Psychoanalytic and Jungian Perspectives on Couples at The Crossroads

-Susan E. Schwartz, PhD is a Jungian analyst trained in Zürich, Switzerland, as well as a licensed clinical psychologist with a private practice in Paradise Valley, Arizona.
+Susan E. Schwartz, PhD is a Jungian analyst trained in Zürich, Switzerland with a private practice in Paradise Valley, Arizona.
 With Daniela Roher, Ph.D. she co-authored the book, Couples at the Crossroads: Five Steps to Finding Your Way Back to Love.

 Listen Now